 In what appears to be a force projection in the region, a US aircraft carrier, the USS Carl Vinson, docked in Singapore this week when heightened tensions between The Philippines and China signal potential escalation.

 It is not uncommon for US aircraft carriers to make port calls at Singapore, a traditional regional ally of the United States.
-The media was invited to cover the docking of the carrier strike group in Singapore.
-But, officials did not reveal where the nuke-powered war machine was headed.
+The media was invited to cover the carrier strike group’s docking in Singapore.
+However, officials did not reveal where the nuke-powered war machine was headed.

 The aircraft carrier Vinson was reportedly accompanied by ships from the United States “Carrier Strike Group One” fleet, comprising guided-missile destroyers and a missile cruiser.
 These ships are generally stationed in California when not sailing the world on operational missions.